soaErikNord/soadocs/SimpleDev/SimpleDev.md

 #####Header

 ####Helper Objects
-soa.cm.alert
+soa.cm.alert<br/>
-•   ‘alert’ is a box that can be dismissed that delivers feedback to the user
+* `alert` is a box that can be dismissed that delivers feedback to the user
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.alert({
 "type" : "error",